Wouter Basson

 Wouter Basson (born 6 July 1950) is a South African cardiologist and former head of the country's secret chemical and biological warfare project, Project Coast, during the apartheid era.
-Nicknamed "Dr. Death" by the press for his alleged actions in apartheid South Africa, Basson was acquitted in 2002 of 67 charges, after having been suspended from his military post with full pay in 1999.
+Nicknamed "Dr Death" by the press for his alleged actions in apartheid South Africa, Basson was acquitted in 2002 of 67 charges, after having been suspended from his military post with full pay in 1999.

-Among other charges, Basson was alleged to have supplied a "lethal triple cocktail of powerful muscle relaxants which were used during Operation Duel (the systematic elimination of SWAPO prisoners of war and South African Defence Force [SADF] members who posed a threat to South African covert operations).
+Among other charges, Basson was alleged to have supplied a "lethal triple cocktail" of powerful muscle relaxants which were used during Operation Duel whose objective was the systematic elimination of SWAPO prisoners of war and SADF members who posed a threat to South African covert operations.
 The United Nations report "Project Coast: Apartheid's Chemical and Biological Warfare Programme." identifies the triple cocktail as ketamine, succinylcholine, and tubocurarine.
+Basson was accused of murder, including the killings of hundreds of soldiers from SWAPO who were drugged and then pushed out of an aircraft over the sea, of supplying the poison used to kill antiapartheid activists, as well as drug dealing charges, fraud, and theft.

 In 2021, the revelation that he was working at a Western Cape Mediclinic facility caused consternation and protests against the company.

 Project Coast

 Much of what Basson was working on is still secret.
 It is known that in 1981, when he was working as a personal physician to state president P. W. Botha, the country's Surgeon-General hired Basson to work for and form 7 Medical Battalion Group, a specialist unit of the South African Military Health Service.
 His job was to collect information about other countries' chemical and biological warfare capabilities under the name Project Coast.
 After his preliminary report, Basson became the head project officer and began to work on the country's chemical and biological weapons capability.
 He recruited about 200 researchers from around the world and received annual funds equivalent to $10 million.
 In 1982, Basson is alleged to have arranged the killing of 200 SWAPO prisoners in Operation Duel.

 Project Coast secretly researched chemical and biological warfare in violation of the international BTWC agreement.
-Basson created four front companies; Delta G Scientific Company; Roodeplaat Research Laboratories (RRL), Protechnik and Infadel, which in 1989 was split into two companies – D. John Truter Financial Consultants and Sefmed Information Services.
+Basson created four front companies; Delta G Scientific Company; Roodeplaat Research Laboratories (RRL), Protechnik and Infadel, which in 1989 was split into two companies: D. John Truter Financial Consultants and Sefmed Information Services.
 The companies were used to officially distance the military from the project, to procure necessary chemicals and channel funds for the research.
 According to later investigation, Basson had a free rein to do what he wanted.
 Delta G did most of the research, production and development of the chemical agents, while RRL developed chemical and biological pathogens and allegedly was involved with genetic engineering.
 Protechnik was a large nuclear, biological and chemical warfare plant developing defences against chemical weapons.
 Infadel dealt with those on a smaller scale and concentrated on financing and administration of other units and possibly channelling funds between military and research facilities.
 Many of the employees were not aware of what they were involved with.